 English and Spanish

-The Living Room is the only 24-hour drop-in center in the Bronx for street homeless adults.
+The Living Room is one of the only 24-hour drop-in centers in the Bronx for street homeless adults.
 Clients are welcome to spend time off the street, use the laundry and showers, eat a hot meal, and get other essential help.